InsightDataScience/pegasus/README.md

 ## Project pegasus - Flying in the Cloud with Automated AWS Deployment

-# 1. Install the boto package for Python on your local machine
+# 1. Install all Python dependencies on your local machine
 This will allow you to programatically interface with your AWS account
 ```
-$ sudo pip install boto
+$ sudo pip install -e .
 ```
+Installs the following Python packages
+* boto3
+* moto
+* schema

 Add your AWS credentials to `~/.bash_profile` and source it
 ```
 export AWS_ACCESS_KEY_ID=XXXX